Morocco reaches World Cup semifinals, tops Portugal, Ronaldo

 AP Sports Writer

-DOHA, Qatar (AP) — Morocco became the first African country to reach the World Cup semifinals by beating Portugal 1-0 on Saturday, likely ending Cristiano Ronaldo’s chances of winning soccer’s biggest prize.
+While a tearful Ronaldo headed right down the tunnel — and maybe into international retirement — after the final whistle, Morocco’s players tossed their coach in the air and waved their country’s flag as they linked arms in front of celebrating fans.

+“Pinch me, I’m dreaming,” Morocco goalkeeper Yassine Bounou said.
+“Morocco is ready to face anyone in the world.
+We have changed the mentality of the generation coming after us.
+They’ll know Moroccan players can create miracles.”

-Youssef En-Nesyri scored the winning goal in the 42nd minute to continue Morocco’s improbable run that has generated an outpouring of pride in the Arab world during the first World Cup to be staged in the Middle East.
+Youssef En-Nesyri scored the winning goal in the 42nd minute to continue an improbable run that has generated an outpouring of pride in the Arab world, inspiring displays in Arab identity from fans in different countries.

+Africa is also rejoicing at finally having a nation advancing to the levels typically only reached by European or South American teams.
+Cameroon (1990), Senegal (2002) and Ghana (2010) all reached the quarterfinals but got no further.

+Morocco has broken through, setting up a semifinal match against either France or England.

-The 37-year-old Ronaldo, one of soccer’s greatest players, didn’t start for the second straight game but came on as a substitute in the 51st minute.
+The 37-year-old Ronaldo, one of soccer’s greatest players but now a fading force, didn’t start for the second straight game and came on as a substitute in the 51st minute.
+He missed his only chance to equalize in stoppage time.

 Steve Douglas is at https://twitter.com/sdouglas80